TristonStuart/shapezio_wires_idea/README.md

 So if **tick** is more advanced why not use it all the time?
 Well it is slow.
 Unlike in the real world calculations take time and if a wiring makes a loop then it will crash the game.
 So instead of calculating everything we limit the calculations to be every tick.
 This will make large wiring slower but will prevent crashes.
 Since not everything will need loops or more advanced wiring **instant** wiring can prevent the player from experiencing this slowness with most things, as most things won't require **tick** wiring.

 ### Instant Wiring
+Every wire calculation takes place before anything else, all happening the frame the initial update happens.
+Wire Calculation updates can only be called by the player or by specific things, but in general no loops, no micro-controller output updates, etc. This helps improve performance although an initial lag spike may occur for larger circuits (Maybe introduce a delay to spread the load? although defeats the "instant" wiring name lmao).

+**Side Effects :** <br>
 Only player initiated wiring calculations. <br>
 All wiring calculations completed before calculating something else. <br>
 No pulses. <br>